Safaa-Mahmoud3/olist-ecommerce-fabric-dwh-powerbi/README.md

 ## 🚀 How to Explore

-1. Open `powerbi/Olist_Ecommerce_Dashboard.pbix` in Power BI Desktop
+1. Browse the dashboard pages above for a full visual walkthrough of the report
-2. Review the data model under **Model View** to explore the Fact Constellation Schema
+2. Review the data model diagrams under [Data Model](#️-data-model--fact-constellation-schema-galaxy-schema) to understand the Fact Constellation Schema
-3. Navigate the report via the **Home Page** hub or the in-report navigation menu
+3. Open [`docs/Olist_Documentation.pdf`](docs/Olist_Documentation.pdf) for the complete architecture, ETL steps, and full DAX measure library

-4. Full architecture and DAX documentation available in `/docs/Olist_Documentation.pdf`
+> ℹ️ This project's Semantic Model runs in **Direct Lake mode** directly on the Microsoft Fabric Data Warehouse, so there is no standalone `.pbix` file to download — the report is cloud-native and lives inside the Fabric workspace.

 ---